What is Cognitive Behavioral Therapy (CBT)?

 Pleasant activity scheduling is a technique where the patients are asked to do something that pleases them.
 This can be dancing, singing, watching movies, going out, or anything like this that doesn’t do any harm to them.
 The activity should be done every day.

 Pleasant activity scheduling helps the patient to do something that brings mental peace to them.
-This mental peace helps them to get rid of the depressive thoughts for a certain period.
+This mental peace helps them to get rid of depressive thoughts for a certain period.
 Thus, inserting 2-3 pleasant activities keeps depressive thoughts away and aids the treatment to be effective and efficient.

 Credit List technique